myverdict/notes-app/README.md

 ---

-## Part 4 - (d) Token authentication
+## Part 5 - (a) Login in frontend

-Practice - Note application: backend express server app (contd. from Part 4c)
+Practice - Note application: backend express server app (contd. from Part 4d)

 NOTE: when running the notes app frontend, make sure the notes app backend server is also running, else the app will not work